adonisjs/v5-docs/content/guides/fundamentals/environment-variables.md

 - The return value can be different from the initial input value.
 - We infer the static type from the return value.
 In this case, `Env.get('PORT')` is a number.

-## Defining variables in the development
+## Defining variables in development

 During development, you can define environment variables inside the `.env` file stored in your project's root and AdonisJS will automatically process it.